 - It recognizes the present use and potential use of the property.

 Some types of properties are difficult to assess using a market value based assessment standard because:

 - They seldom trade in the marketplace.
 When they do trade, the sale price usually includes non-assessable items that are difficult to separate from the sale price.

 Municipal Affairs prescribes rates and procedures to assess these types of properties, which are referred to as “regulated property”.
 Rates and procedures are determined by what a type of property is used for, its activity, or its production capability.

 - Linear property

 Farmland is assessed on the basis of its productive value; that is, the ability of the land to produce income from the growing of crops and/or the raising of livestock.
 The productive value of farmland is determined using a process that sets a value for the best soils, and then makes adjustments for less-than optimum conditions such as stones, the presence of sloughs, or topography.

-As of August 1, 2011 along with our in-house assessor Amy Jackson, Flagstaff County has contracted the assessment services out to Accurate Assessment Group.
-Accurate Assessment Group Ltd. was incorporated April 16, 1997 in the province of Alberta.
+As of August 1, 2011, Flagstaff County has contracted the assessment services out to Accurate Assessment Group Ltd. Accurate Assessment Group Ltd. was incorporated April 16, 1997 in the province of Alberta.
 Since that time, they have developed a track record of performance with municipalities across the province.

-Accurate Assessment Group employs highly knowledgeable and experienced staff.
-Using Geographic Information Systems, they have pioneered they was assessments are being analyzed, which allows them to provide a more efficient and effective assessment that is of the highest quality.
+Accurate Assessment Group Ltd. employs highly knowledgeable and experienced staff.
+Using Geographic Information Systems, they have pioneered the way assessments are being analyzed, which allows them to provide a more efficient and effective assessment that is of the highest quality.